 - It is held from January 12 to 16, 2022

 - Saturday from 2pm to 7pm: Rue d’Antibes will be pedestrianized and will have mobile shows with jugglers and acrobats.

 - Wednesday to Sunday from 2pm to 6pm: Sound system on rue d’Antibes and rue Francis Tonner.

 - Fixed price of €5.50 per day at most car parks.

 - Visit the official website for more details.

 La Grande Braderie – Sale Event

-Once a year, each major city in France holds a massive sale called La Grande Braderie.
-Clothes and accessories from the town’s boutiques will fill the streets.
+Every year, each major city in France holds a massive 3-day sale called ‘La Grande Braderie’.
+Clothes and accessories from the town’s boutiques fill the streets.
 Racks and tables will help to sell fashion apparel, accessories, decoration, etc. at deep discounts.

 The most famous Grand Braderie on the French Riviera is in Saint Tropez, where (at the end of October) the designer shops gather for the most exclusive shopping event on the French Riviera.
 Check out Iconic Riviera’s guide to this year’s La Grande Braderie in Saint Tropez.